-English alphabets (caps and small), underscores, dashes, and dots.
-Other alphabets and characters are not supported.
+English alphabets, underscores, dashes, and dots.
+Other alphabets and characters are not currently supported.

 We tested OnToology with: Chrome, Opera, Firefox, and Safari.

-Since the release of the tool, OnToology has been adopted by many projects (more than 100 repositories containing more than 500 ontologies).
+Since the release of the tool, OnToology has been adopted by many projects (more than 700 repositories containing more than 500 ontologies).
 It has been used for ontologies in wide range of domains (e.g. energy, e-science, building, environment, smart cities, etc.).
-In this section, we present details on how OnToology was adopted in the development workflow of two different projects: VICINITY and ETSI Specialist Task Force 513.

 This is most probably an access-related issue.
 You have to make sure that you authorized OnToology and that

 you have OnToologyUser as a collaborator (see the screenshots below).
 If this is not the case, try to add the same repo again.

 Also you have to enable GitHub Pages.
 It should be the